 Geared toward students and social scientists as well as practicing and academic anthropologists, this compilation of essays is meant to elaborate on, and bring perspective to, participant observation fieldwork, and the various approaches that different practicing anthropologists use during empirical anthropological research.
 Includes author and subject indices.

 Research Methods in Anthropology: Qualitative and Quantitative Approaches.
-5th ed.
-2011.
-(SSHEL RCC)
+6th ed.
+2018.

 Research Methods in Human Skeletal Biology.
 2013. (online)